nelsonjchen/op-replay-clipper/README.md

   * Rendered from Wide and Driver Camera.
 Uploadable to YouTube, viewable in VLC, and accepted by any video players or web services that take 360 videos.
 * Forward Upon Wide and 360 Forward Upon Wide
   * Forward video is overlayed atop the wide video.
 Not perfect, but usable.

-Most users use the [Replicate](https://replicate.com) web service version of the clipper:
+All clip options have a configurable target file size option as platforms like Discord limit file upload sizes.

+The clipper is deployed on [Replicate](https://replicate.com):

 https://replicate.com/nelsonjchen/op-replay-clipper

 Replicate is an ultra-low-cost pay-as-you-go compute platform for running software jobs.
-It's a great way to run this clipper as it's fast, easy to use, and you don't need to install anything on your computer or even deploy anything yourself.
-Just enter in the desired information into the form, and you can generate a clip.
+Replicate is a great way to run this clipper as it's fast, easy to use, and you don't need to install anything on your computer or even deploy anything yourself.
+Just enter in the required information into the form, and Replicate will generate a clip.
 Expect to pay about ~$0.01 per clip but not even need to put in any payment details until you've reached a generously large level of usage.

 ## Terminology